GetPerspectdev/dApp/integrations/etherscan/README.md

-# Etherscan TurboETH Integration
+# Etherscan Perspect Integration

-Welcome to the "Etherscan" TurboETH Integration!
+Welcome to the "Etherscan" Perspect Integration!
 This integration allows users to interact with the Ethereum blockchain data through the Etherscan API, retrieving transaction history and account details.

 ## Features